EndPointCorp/end-point-blog/2021/03/09/spatial-queries-with-mysql.html.md

 ### Spherical distance

 Let’s get back to our `restaurants` table.
-If we want to get a list of restaurants that are within 10 kilometers of our location, we can use the `ST_Distance_Sphere()` function that will return a distance in meters between two points in a sphere (defaulting to Earth’s radius):
+If we want to get a list of restaurants that are close to our location, we can use the `ST_Distance_Sphere()` function that will return a distance in meters between two points in a sphere (defaulting to Earth’s radius):

 ```sql
 SELECT name FROM restaurants WHERE ST_Distance_Sphere(location, ST_GeomFromText(?)) <= 10 * 1000 ORDER BY name;